chrisfls/expanded-elm/README.md

 #### transformations

-The `transformations` field of the options object are simple find-and-replace rules applied to the compiled code.
+The `transformations` field of the options object is an array of simple find-and-replace rules applied to the compiled code.

 | Field    | Description      |
 | -------- | ---------------- |